 7 design thinking pillars you need to know

 - Show don’t tell.
 Don’t use words in places where you can use images.
-It is a fundamental design principle which also lies at the core of design thinking.
+It is a fundamental design principle that also lies at the core of design thinking.

 - Focus on human values.
 Quite often instead of “design thinking” people say “human-centred design”, which is the best way to explain one of the purposes of the method – designing for people.